 The Internet is a fundamental resource for a wide range of information which expands the scope of resources available to users.
 However, it is an unregulated medium that changes constantly and unpredictably.
 Visitors use the Internet at their own discretion.
 The library does not monitor nor can it control the content of the Internet for accuracy, authority, timeliness, or usefulness of the information found on it.

 Users are reminded that the library’s ability to restrict access and exposure to images covered by CIPA and NCIPA is subject to the limitations of filtering software.
+Safety and security measures shall be taken of the online computer network when using electronic mail, social media, direct messaging and other forms of electronic communications to the extent practical.
 As with any library resource, it is the responsibility of parents and guardians to supervise their children’s use of the Internet.

 Library visitors are expected to act in a manner consistent with all policies of the library, including the library’s Code of Conduct.
 Copies of library policies and rules are available at the circulation desk.

 Due to the limited number of public access library computers, the library reserves the right to enforce rules to provide equitable internet access for all visitors.
 More time may be added at the discretion of the library staff if there are computers unused at the time the extension is requested.